georgipetrov/mvc-x/README.md

 The following ways of retrieving data are available,

 ##### Auto persistence
-When enabled, this passes your database table data automatically retrieve your data and pass it to the view.
+When enabled, this automatically retrieves your data and passes it to the view.
 You can enable it in your controller action in the following way.

 <pre>$this->autoPersist = true;</pre>